GeorgeisaGit/ApprenticeshipSynopticProject-MediaOrganiser/README.md

 * .Net 5 SDK.

 Important Notices:<br>
+* Due to time constraints and a Code-Driven-Development approach.
+Automated testing of code like unit tests or integration tests have not been created.
+All testing has been carried out using the Swagger UI and curl command.
 * The swagger UI is configured to utilise comments from the code into meaningful annotations to the action methods available for MediaFile and MediaDirectory endpoints.
 The swagger UI is only deployed when the launchsettings.json ASPNETCOREENVIRONMENT environment variable is set to "Development".